Overview

 Target Audience

-This appendix is intended for reviewers evaluating Metal compute performance, GPU-first rendering architectures, and Apple Silicon efficiency characteristics.
+This appendix is intended for reviewers evaluating Metal compute performance, GPU-first rendering architectures, fractal-mode implementation, and Apple Silicon efficiency characteristics.
 It focuses on design decisions, tradeoffs, and execution details rather than feature summaries.

 1. Metal-First by Design (Not “Metal-Accelerated”)